-Baby and childhood eczema causes distress to both children and parents.
-Coping with flare ups or angry, irritated skin, disrupts sleep patterns and can be very upsetting for all involved.
+Baby and childhood eczema causes distress to both children and parents, especially in winter.
+Coping with flare-ups or angry, irritated skin disrupts sleep patterns and can be very upsetting for all involved.
 Shedding some light into this complex condition is Dr Catherine Borysiewicz, an experienced consultant dermatologist within the NHS.

 La Roche-Posay asked Mumsnet users to share their top questions to help cope with this condition.
-From how often to bathe a child with eczema to the possible causes, read Dr Catherine’s advice on the best ways to care for your child's delicate skin.
+From how often to bathe a child with eczema to treating eczema during the colder months, read Dr Catherine’s advice on the best ways to care for your child's delicate skin.

 Is eczema often linked to diet?
 Which foods are worth excluding to try to clear it up?

 There's a lot of conflicting information about the importance of diet and the link between eczema and food allergies.
 Eczema can be more commonly associated with food allergies, hay fever and asthma, but the reasons why this happens are not 100% understood.

 Current evidence suggests that the first problem lies with an altered skin barrier – this is the ability of your skin to defend itself from allergens, irritants and infections present in our environment.
 It's suggested that if your child is exposed to irritants and allergens through inflamed skin, rather than in an appropriate way, the immune system can become incorrectly activated resulting in allergies.